kubernetes-sigs/kube-api-linter/docs/new-linter.md

 func Initializer() initializer.AnalyzerInitializer {
 	return initializer.NewInitializer(
 		name, // A constant containing the name of the linter.
-This should be lowercase. initAnalyzer, // A function that returns the initialized Analyzer. true, // Whether the linter is enabled by default.
+This should be lowercase.
+		Analyzer, // An *analysis.Analyzer variable that is the linter. true, // Whether the linter is enabled by default.
 	)
-}

-// initAnalyzer returns the intialized Analyzer. func initAnalyzer(_ any) (*analysis.Analyzer, error) {
-	return Analyzer, nil
 }
 ```